robjsliwa/todo-rs/article-part-2.md

 - Implementing RESTful APIs for our Todo server
 - Protecting access to our APIs with authentication
 - Introducing a hexagonal architecture for our storage layer
+- Unit tests for our APIs and storage layer

 So, let's get started!